A System Is Only as Good as the Craftsman Implementing It

 Green Umbrella Certification Levels

 Green Umbrella has three different levels of certification offered to meet your needs.
 Green Umbrella Applicator is trained and certified to use our concrete treatments for an earth-friendly concrete floor.
-An applicator applying our product may not have our equipment because it is not required to apply product.
+An applicator applying our treatment may not have our equipment because it is not required to apply it.

 A Green Umbrella Master Craftsman combines concrete polishing skills with the ability to perform placement and flatwork on new concrete.